Complexity

 summary: ClassVar[str] = 'Forbid putting too many expressions in a single function.'

-class TooManyMethodsViolation(node, text=None, baseline=None)[source]
+final class TooManyMethodsViolation(node, text=None, baseline=None)[source]

 Bases: ASTViolation